CDCgov/ixa/docs/book/src/first_model/reporter.md

 data to a CSV file during the simulation.

-Our model will only have a single report that records the current in-simulation time, the `PersonId`, and the `InfectionStatusValue` of a person whenever their `InfectionStatus` changes.
+Our model will only have a single report that records the current in-simulation time, the `PersonId`, and the `InfectionStatus` of a person whenever their `InfectionStatus` changes.
 We define a struct representing a single row of data.

 ```rust